cecilartavion/Random_State_Generator/README.md

 A uniformly random urban grid location is selected.
 In this grid location, a random urban census block is selected and a rectangular region is placed around the census block.
 All census blocks in this region are going to be added to the the next grid location in the random state being generated.
 If there are rural census blocks in these regions, that is acceptable.
 However, for the rural grid locations, only rural census blocks are allowed.

+The urban grid locations will be determined by the use of the Schelling Segregation Algorithm.

 ## Goal
 The purpose of this code is to produce randomly generated states built from the census blocks of 48 of the 50 U.S. states (Alaska and Hawaii are removed due to contiguity complications).
 The output of the code will be a dual graph where each vertex is a census block, edges represent adjacent census blocks and each census block contains the following columns of information: